alwaysbegrowing/bond-docs/protocol/bonds/simple.md

 To generate competitive returns, yield farmers are typically forced to deposit funds in complex protocols on non-mainnet Ethereum blockchains.
 This exposes investors to high smart contract risk as well as bridging risk.
 As illustrated by the [recent Wormhole hack](https://cointelegraph.com/news/wormhole-hack-illustrates-danger-of-defi-cross-chain-bridges), bridging funds adds a significant amount of risk to investor strategies.

-Porter smart contracts are on Ethereum mainnet, which eliminates any bridging risk investors are exposed to.
-In addition, Porter contracts have gone through [two audits](https://github.com/porter-finance/audits) and are [relatively simple](https://github.com/porter-finance/v1-core/tree/main/contracts).
+Arbor smart contracts are on Ethereum mainnet, which eliminates any bridging risk investors are exposed to.
+In addition, Arbor contracts have gone through [two audits](https://github.com/arbor-finance/audits) and are [relatively simple](https://github.com/arbor-finance/v1-core/tree/main/contracts).
 This reduced complexity results in decreased risk for investors.

 ### No credit risk

 Lending to DAOs does bear a risk that is not shared by yield farming.
 Credit risk.
-To mitigate this risk, Porter confirms creditworthiness through verification and underwriting.
+To mitigate this risk, Arbor confirms creditworthiness through verification and underwriting.
 In addition, DAOs heavily overcollateralize their bond issuances to mitigate incentive to default.
 DAOs also use an on-chain signature service to promise they will repay the amount borrowed plus interest.

 ## Why should DAOs sell simple bonds?